Fi3/KyVe/readme.md

 * ...
 * file(0 + , ..., lenght index -1 element) = lenght index element

-We implement the has table with a pseudo linked list so we have a series of linked node, and each node is:
+We implement the hash table with a pseudo linked list so we have a series of linked node, and each node is:
-[lenght of the node, value] if the node do not have value we have [number of following nodes that do not have a value]
+[lenght of the node, value] if the node do not have value the node will be [number of following nodes that do not have a value]

-We need to have 2 kind of nodes (with and without value) for save space between nodes, for example if our index is 5 byte we can save something like ~10^12 node.
+We need to have 2 kind of nodes (with and without value) for don't waste space for void nodes.
+For example if our indexi is 5 byte we could need to save something like ~10^12 node.
 In the case that we have to save just the value that correspond to the biggest index (0xffffffffff) we would need ~10^12(tera) bytes just for the void nodes.

 00, 00, 00, ..10^12 times.. ,lenghtOfMyValue,myValue

+**NODES**
 * bit1 = is lenght?
 * bit2 = if bit1 is lenght: the lenght fit in the next 4 bites?